sneezymud/sneezymud-docker/README.md

 New Docker images are automatically built when code changes are merged to the [main SneezyMUD repo](https://github.com/sneezymud/sneezymud).
 See "Updates & Maintenance" above for update commands.

+## Automatic Updates

+Using the production `compose.prod.yaml` file enables automatic Docker image updates that trigger when the game server shuts down via the `sneezy-monitor` container.

+A Discord webhook can optionally be configured via `.env` file to receive notifications when the game is updated.

+See [docs/AUTO-UPDATES.md](docs/AUTO-UPDATES.md) for more info.

 ## Automated Backup System

 For production servers it's highly recommended to set up automated backups of your important game data.
 This repo includes a script to help with this.
 See [`scripts/backups/README.md`](scripts/backups/README.md) for more information.